jiayue92-2/IOTdocs_en/source/hardware_design.rst

 \1.
 The default of the matching network is 470 MHz in the reference circuit.
 If you need any other matching network, please refer to *ASR6601_Matching_V1.0*.

 \2.
 The pullup inductor L7 (15 uH) of DC-DC must be power inductor (Package size: 2016).
-Refer to the Chapter 3 in this article to get the details of the power inductor.
+Refer to *Chapter 3: Material Selection* to get the details of the power inductor.
 We suggest you choose 0402 package for the inductor L1 (56 nH) of VR_PA, since its rated current is larger, which helps improve the transmit power of the TX.

 \3.
 The R1，R2，R3，R4 and R7 in the schematics are mainly for testing.
 You can change or remove them accordingly.